 We boarded a crowded ICE to Nürnberg, grabbing seats together and facing the right way, not a less comfortable table shared with others.
 The only problem was I forgot to check the electronic reservation display at the seat; and we were displaced almost imediately at next stop, Berlin Sudkreutz, and had to split up.
 I found a seat at table with 3 others, not as comfortable.
 A elderly lady across the aisle talked nonstop to a silent companion.
 It sounded loud, perhaps because we were in a quiet car.
 The AC and WC were out of order (a printed paper "Klimaanlage defekt" was sign posted).
 Staff distributed free mineral water.

 At Leipzig we headed to the next car and copted the only double being vacated.
 But to my dismay, we departed backwards to head west.
 We had traded the hot, quiet car for a cooler one with a noisy toddler.
 We never seemed to pick up speed for the ride across the Herz Mountains.
-At Nurmburg we transferred to another ICE that went directly to Munich IC - the one we were on continued to Munich via Augsburg and would arrive after our IC to Salzburg left Munich.
-At Munich the Dortmund - Graz EC was waiting for us.
+At Nurmburg we transferred to another ICE that went directly to Munich - the one we were on continued to Munich via Augsburg but would arrive after our train to Salzburg left Munich.
+At Munich the Dortmund - Graz EC, which called in Salzburg, was waiting for us.

 At Salzburg, a trudge up to the overhead walkway and 2 1/2 blocks brought us to Haus Lechner, a nice Privatzimmer in the Schallmoos neighborhood.
 We were too tired to go out to eat; so we satisfied ourselves with rations picked up earlier.